RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_1.md

 # Practicals

+Now that you know a little bit about the core library, we can start writing programs that depend on core instead of std.
 This chapter will take you through the process of writing a no-std program.
 We will try our very best to do things in a procedural manner...step by step... handling each error slowly.

-If you do not wish to go through this chapter in a stepwise fashion, you can find the complete no-std template [here](undone)
+If you do not wish to go through these practicals(1 & 2) in a stepwise fashion, you can find the complete no-std template [here](undone)

 ## Step 1: Disabling the Std library